ericmedvet/slides/2023-gptp-gp-continuous-control-imitation/index.md

 # Lesson learned, perspectives

-.note[in this scenario (these VSRs, these sensors, ...), with this GP]
+.note[with this GP, in this scenario, i.e., with these VSRs, these sensors, ...]

 Controller evolution for VSRs likely has a very rugged fitness lanscape:
 - many "optima"